Antidepressant Withdrawal Symptoms, Timeline & Detox

 - Psychological symptoms appear to be prevalent, such as mood swings, feelings of anxiety, depression, crying spells, irritability, insomnia, and vivid dreams.
 In some rare cases, serious psychiatric symptoms such as hallucinations and mania have been reported, but these are extremely rare in people without a history of psychosis.

-Medications Used in the Treatment of ADSThe symptoms associated with ADS are not considered to be life-threatening.
+The symptoms associated with ADS are not considered to be life-threatening.
 Whenever an individual experiences withdrawal symptoms that include psychological symptoms, such as depression, there is the potential for self-harm or for unintentional harm due to poor judgment or accidents.
 It is strongly recommended that individuals discontinue antidepressant medications under the supervision of a physician.

 Because ADS may present as flulike symptoms physicians may treat the symptoms, such as nausea, dizziness, headache, etc., the same way they would approach an individual who had the influenza virus.
 Issues such as insomnia can be treated with sedatives and so forth.
 There are no approved medications to specifically address ADS; however, there are two strategies outside of just using specific medications for symptom management that have been suggested to assist in the management of ADS: